liyikwai/ENGG1340/README.md

 (Financial_Record.txt has been created successfully)

 ```
-   _Output_: The detail of the information
+   _Output_: The detail of the records

 4. Change Records
 ```